AlessandroBarbiero/Smart-bracelets/README.md

 * To simulate the system you just have to open Cooja and follow these steps
 * * Create a new simulation
 * * Add as many as sky-motes per type you want.
 We used two childs and two parents.
-* * Start the simulation and see how the behavior changes as you change the motes postion.
+* * Start the simulation and see how the behavior changes as you change motes postion.

 ## How it operates